 Using Your Smart Phone or Mobile Device to Stay Connected

-The computer systems for Stockton University are supported by an uninterruptible power system (UPS) and a generator.
+The computer systems for Stockton University are supported by an uninterruptible power system and a back-up generator.
 In most emergencies where regional power is lost, Stockton's online resources will still be available.

 As we learned during Super Storm Sandy, our smart phones can be excellent, battery powered resources to keep us connected with the Stockton and the world.
 However, their power is limited.
 There are many options for backup power.
 Examples include: